-Buena Park, California is old school.
+Buena Park, California, is old school.
 It’s like walking back in time, with a sharp coolness factor to it, and incredible flowers blooming everywhere!
-One could easily get intoxicated from the exotic smells of the plants and flowers just walking the street as I did outside of my Knott’s Berry Farm Hotel.
+One could quickly get intoxicated from the plants and flowers’ exotic smells just walking the street as I did outside of my Knott’s Berry Farm Hotel.

-My first time in Buena Park was short, but long enough to make an impact.
-From amazing pastries and tantalizing food with a rock & roll twist to riding some of the best roller coasters in the country, here is how to spend 24 hours in Buena Park, California to have a really good day.
+My first time in Buena Park was short but long enough to make an impact.
+From amazing pastries and tantalizing food with a rock & roll twist to riding some of the best roller coasters in the country, here is how to spend 24 hours in Buena Park, California, to have a perfect day.

 Indulge in A Delicious Breakfast

 Portos Bakery & Cafe is a huge Cuban bakery chain in Southern California with six locations.
 The one in Buena Park is so big that it may need its own zip code!
 Anything pastry related that you can think of is offered in this world-class eatery.
 You can also order your drink of choice ranging from teas, coffee, and smoothies to soda, juice, milk, and mojito fusions.

 It isn’t only sweets on the menu at Portos, there are also tasty sandwiches, breakfast items, soups, and salads.
 The Spanish and Latin-inspired empanadas are top-notch, even able to compete with South Florida’s backyard.
 If you are looking for some yummy things to try, consider the cheese roll, potato ball, and guava & cheese strudel.

 I was in awe, watching hundreds of people file in and out of Portos Bakery to order and pick up whole sheet cakes.
 This is a big thing in Buena Park, with lines almost out the door.
 The cakes were gorgeous, too, with quite a few to pick from.
 I was intrigued by the Milk ‘N Berries one.